infosoft-ko/platzi-fake-store/README.md

 - more robust validation criteria should be introduced (however as it is now - meets the reqs of API)
 - destructure NewProductForm - extract form component (common logic), provide separate EditProductForm

+# Unmet requirements

+- table sorting by title/price

 # BUGS

 - [major] filtering - shoudl be debounced on change instead of Search/Reset
 - [major] when adding product - no images support; however it's not clear if this is a requirement thus "major"
+- [minor] new/edit product - confirmation boxes instead of toast/snack bars --> to decide which is better; there is no requirement that new/edit should be in e.g. a modal; in current impl it is a separate page thus confirmation boxes make more sense
+-